jasoncui/jasoncui.github.io/_posts/2015-12-04-working-out-and-the-gym.md

 I didn't lift a single weight or adhere to any sort of plan; instead, I valued the feelings of satisfaction and accomplishment each workout gave me.
 Sweat and exertion were converted into much needed endorphins, distracting me from a difficult test or upcoming deadline.

 It wasn't until the summer before my freshman year of college that I got my first gym membership.
+I was by no means an expert (or have any experience at all for that matter), but I came in with enthusiasm.
+I fell in love with the progression and consistency.

+At present day, my love for the gym has grown, matured.
+I am by no means an expert or even accomplished bodybuilder or powerlifter, but without a doubt working out has become one of my passions.

+> *"As a kid, what brought me in the gym, what got me in there every day was a chance to break your personal best, a chance to be strong; I just really, really dig that."* - John Cena